The Mézga Family: The Series

-The Mézga family
+Message from the Future – The Strange Adventures of the Mézga Family

-The first series was shot in 1968/1969 under the name Üzenet a jövőből – A Mézga család különös kalandjai (A message from the future – The fantastic adventures of the Mézga family).
-The family makes contact with MZ/X, their descendant from the 30th century, with whom child prodigy Aladár made a contact.
+The first series was shot in 1968/1969 under the name Üzenet a jövőből – A Mézga család különös kalandjai (Message from the Future – The Strange Adventures of the Mézga Family).
+The family makes contact with MZ/X, their descendant from the 30th century, with whom child prodigy Aladár made contact.
 MZ/X sends them, through time, various hypermodern gadgets which invariably result in a disaster.
 (An example is when MZ/X sends them something that makes the fruits in the Mézga's fruit garden grow to exceptional size.
 The family is happy with the enormous fruits until they realize that they forgot to kill the insects and other parasites, and they are chased away by gigantic locusts and worms.
 In another episode a house cleaning robot destroys the furniture because he doesn't understand commands in 20th century Hungarian language.)
 Episodes usually end with Paula's catch phrase "Why didn't I marry Pisti Hufnágel?", implying that she often regrets she chose Géza over another suitor.
 In the third series she finally accepts that Hufnágel is not what she imagined him to be.